dhiltgen/home_automation/README.md

 temp, and humidity information to tailor the frequency and duration of the watering cycles.

+# Wipe old data
+python ./manage.py flush

+# sync up the DB schema
 python ./manage.py syncdb

+# Load the known sprinkler circuits
+python ./loadCircuits.py

+# Migrate data from the old DB
+python ./migrateData.py

+# Run the server and see what happens...
 python ./manage.py runserver